 These studies were done on animals.
 However, there’s little proof that these benefits apply to humans.
 Although, to be fair, no large-scale human trials exist.
-(Study sources for sumac benefits: this study, this one and this one.)
+(Study sources for sumac benefits: effect on serum glycemic index and effect on insulin resistance)

 According to this research, staghorn is an effective traditional medicine.
 In addition to blood-sugar lowering and antioxidant properties, staghorn possesses the following properties:

 - prevents tumors